dev-sahab/instagram-2.0-with-react/README.md

 Remove the "sample" from "sample.env.js" and "sample.db.json" files.

-and then run the project with
+and then run the project

 ```bash
 npm start